 Share this article on:

-Maxar Space Systems is a Colorado space technology manufacturing and engineering company, best known for its satellites, operating one of the largest and most advanced satellite constellations that covers 60 per cent of the earth's surface every month and collects over 3.8 million square kilometers daily.
+Maxar Space Systems is a Colorado space technology manufacturing and engineering company best known for its satellites, operating one of the largest and most advanced satellite constellations that cover 60 per cent of the Earth’s surface every month and collect over 3.8 million square kilometres daily.

-In a notification sent to its employees, the US-based company said that the incident was discovered on October 11, but determined that the threat actors had access for an entire week prior.
+In a notification sent to its employees, the US-based company said the incident was discovered on 11 October but determined that the threat actors had access for an entire week prior.

 “Our information security team discovered that a hacker using a Hong Kong-based IP address targeted and accessed a Maxar system containing certain files with employee personal data,” said Maxar Space Systems.

 Currently, Cyber Daily has not observed any threat actors taking responsibility for the incident.
-The Honk Kong IP address may indicate a Hong Kong-based threat actor or just the use of a Honk Kong-based server.
+The Hong Kong IP address may indicate a Hong Kong-based threat actor or just the use of a Hong Kong-based server.

 Back in July, a threat actor claimed to have exfiltrated data from Maxar’s GeoHive crowdsourcing platform.